HannaMussa/zanzibartours/README.md

 - **Footer**

   - The footer appears at the bottom of every page, extending across the full width of the screen.
-It includes contact information, social media links, opening times, a newsletter subscription, and copyright details.
+It includes contact information, social media links, opening times, and a newsletter subscription.

 - **Home page**

   - The header on the main page features a responsive, autoplaying carousel with three slides, each showcasing scenic images of Zanzibar.
-The carousel spans the full width of the screen and includes a header, a short phrase, and a button that links users to the Packages page.
+The autoplaying carousel spans the full width of the screen and includes a header, a short paragraph, and a button that links users to the Packages page.
   - The About section features an image alongside a brief description of Zanzibar Tours, highlighting its offerings.
 On mobile and tablet screens, the image and description stack vertically, while on desktop screens and larger, the section spans the full width of the screen.
   - The Testimonial section includes six reviews from past customers and is fully responsive.
     - On mobile screens, testimonials stack vertically, with each one occupying the full width.